360ls/provision/README.md

 ## Running Specific Roles

-To run a specific role use the tag in the playbook.
+To run a specific role, use the tag specified in the playbook.
 For example, to run the `opencv` role, you can run:

 ```bash